marcojob/people_guidance/README.md

 </center>

 ## System Overview
-EGS is a modular system.
+EGS is a guidance system aimed at visually impaired individuals.
+It is meant to compliment the capabilities of the traditional white cane.
+It can provide earlier warnings, which allow the user to navigate more safely in potentially challenging situations.
+Moreover, our system can offer warnings for obstacles above waist height, which are difficult to detect using a white cane.
+The system is designed to be highly modular.
 In its current state the following modules are used by default:
 - [Drivers Module](/people_guidance/modules/drivers_module): Interfaces with the hardware
 - [Feature Tracking Module](/people_guidance/modules/feature_tracking_module): Visual Odometry
 - [Position Estimation Module](/people_guidance/modules/position_module): IMU integration and homography scaling